BluFlameTech/bluflametech.github.io/_posts/2022-02-08-continuous-integration.md

 CodeZero is a hosted software development automation by Blu Flame Technologies.
 It provides Continuous Integration and Continuous Delivery services.
 Additional metrics, product integrations and self-service capabilities will follow.
-But for right now, it's base is validate/build/test/deploy with low maintenance overhead and near instant project on-boarding.
+But for right now, its base is validate/build/test/deploy with low maintenance overhead and near instant project on-boarding.

 ### Why Is CI Important?